Shadow-Develops/docusaurus/docs/shadowStore/integrations/discord.md

   730191102706974823,730191823102706974,102706974823730191
   ```

-## Release Notifications
+## Auto Notifications

 Within Admin Panel > Integration > Discord you will see notifications at the bottom.
-These are the default channel ID and ping for release notifications.
-Each release notification can be configured with a different channel & ping, but the default will autofill for easy.
+These are the default channel ID and ping for release and discount notifications respectively.\
+_Release notification can be configured with a different channel & ping, but the default will autofill for easy._

 Ping Role ID must be a role ID (`1088352657938317372`) or the word `everyone`/`here` for @everyone/@here.